meltaxa/slackview/README.md

 # Slack View

-View in real time a Slack channel in a web page.
+Stream in real time a Slack channel to a web page.

+Slack View is a web app that can show mutliple Slack channels as separate Slack View pages.

 # Demo